awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 You can't use dynamic provisioning with Fargate nodes\.

 **Prerequisite**
 You must use version 1\.2x or later of the Amazon EFS CSI driver, which requires a 1\.17 or later cluster\.
-To update your cluster, see [Updating a cluster](update-cluster.md)\.
+To update your cluster, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.

 **To deploy a sample application that uses a persistent volume that the controller creates**